-“The earliest evidence for linking Masonry to the Seven Liberal Arts and the Sciences is the Regius Poem possibly written by a monk from Llanthony Priory, Monmoushire, around 1390” p.
-7 California Freemason Oct.
-2013
+“The earliest evidence linking Masonry to the Seven Liberal Arts and Sciences is the Regius Poem, possibly written by a monk from Llanthony Priory, Monmoushire, around 1390”

 This poem proclaimed that Masonry has always been associated with “Grammar, Logicke, Rhetorick, Arithmatic, Geometry, Musick, and Astronomie.”
 This is an unmistakable reference to the 7 liberal arts composed of the Trivium (Grammar, Logic, and Rhetoric) and the Quadrivium (Arithmetic, Geometry, Music, and Astronomy).

 The early Lodges of the 18th century were brought about in a time of great change in the world.
-The Enlightenment was just getting into full swing and everything was changing: religion, education, science, and politics.
-Not everyone was thrilled with all these changes, especially those formerly in control of all aspects of the common’s man’s life.
+The Enlightenment was just getting into full swing, and everything was changing: religion, education, science, and politics.
+Not everyone was thrilled with all these changes, especially those formerly in control of all aspects of the common man’s life.
 So where else could these things be discussed safely if not in a Lodge?
 Many of the concepts of Masonry, while considered part of our culture today, were quite radical in their time.
 The simplest example being the acceptance of people of a wide range of faiths.
-That kind of thinking would have gotten you killed in earlier times and in fact did account for a great many deaths.
+That kind of thinking would have got you killed in earlier times and in fact did account for a great many deaths.
 (See picture at bottom of page)

-Palm Springs Lodge has noticed that this practice of getting people together to do some critical thinking and discussion has been missing in our society for some time.
+People everywhere are realizing this practice of getting people together to obtain critical thinking skills and the art of holding discussions have been missing in our society for some time.

-Our mission therefore has become to get people thinking and sharing views on important questions and not just surface discussion but deep thinking, challenging your beliefs, really digging down and finding out why you believe what you believe.
+Our charitable contribution to the community is to get people thinking and sharing views on important questions.
+Not just surface discussion but deep thinking, challenging your beliefs, really digging down, enabling you to figure out why you believe what you believe.

 We wish to produce appropriate critical, creative, self-sufficient individuals who become equipped to attract intellectual abundance into their lives as well as that which naturally follows from it- material abundance.

-The ultimate goal of learning and practicing the Trivium is to able to reach an awakened state of education where we can thoroughly and critically entertain various ideas without necessarily embracing them.
-In other words we come into possession of an open mind.
-We free ourselves from our own opinions and prejudices.
+The ultimate goal of learning and practicing the Trivium is to enable one to reach an awakened state of education where everyone can thoroughly and critically entertain various ideas without necessarily embracing them.
+In other words, we come into possession of an open mind, freeing ourselves from our own opinions and prejudices.

-This will be our charitable contribution to the community, our community service.
-Charity to us means something different.
-At the time when our rituals were being written, charity was understood as the translation of the Latin word caritas, the meaning of which to the Romans was ‘preciousness’ or referring to something of a high price.
-It later became the Latin translation for the Greek word agape, which is known to us as an unconditional spiritual love for God and humanity.”
+This is our charitable contribution to the community, our community service.
+"Charity" to us means something different.
+At the time when our rituals were being written, charity was understood as the translation of the Latin word Caritas, the meaning of which to the Romans was "preciousness" or referring to "something of a high price".
+It later became the Latin translation for the Greek word Agape, which is known to us as an unconditional spiritual love for God and humanity.

-Thereforethe promotion of wisdom, strength and beauty, in the form of patronage for the very arts and humanities about which we have always taught, is the best philanthropic hand that we believe Masonry can extend to our community and the world.
-We who are seeking to do good works have chosen this course over all other options, it speaks directly to the principles laid down in our several lectures, as well as to who we are and what we should become as Masons.
+Therefore, the promotion of Wisdom, Strength, and Beauty, in the form of patronage to the very arts and humanities which we have always taught, is the best philanthropic hand we believe Masonry can extend to the community and the world.
+We who are seeking to do good works have chosen this course over all other options, it speaks directly to the principles laid down in our several lectures, as well as to who we are individually and what we should become as Masons.